A sideswipe accident happens between two cars going in the same direction. The right side of one vehicle hits the left side of the other.

 A sideswipe accident can happen due to reckless driving and when the driver wants to change lanes without checking their blind spots.
 This can result in serious injuries and property damage.

 To prove fault in a sideswipe crash and get the damages after the accident occurred, you need an experienced personal injury attorney.
-Law firm Schmidt & Clark values every attorney-client relationship.
+Law firm Schmidt & Clark, LLP values every attorney-client relationship.
 We can help you get the damages due to you.

 Contact us today for a free consultation.